jocelinkisenga/E-learning/README.md

  	}
 ```
 ### login end-point : /login
-To login the end-point is <strong> /login </strong> , the end-point will return a bear token witch will be used for different requests.
+To login a user the end-point is <strong> /login </strong> , this end-point will return a bear token witch will be used for different requests.
 #### headers :
  ```javascript
  	{